geryb-bg/gery-web/blog/Forms, Web Components and Redux/article.md

 customElements.define('missions-form', MissionsForm);
 ```

 This works fine, because every time we trigger the submit, if there are any errors, we update the property which causes the page to re-render and show us those errors.
 However, it's not great that the only time the errors will disappear is if the user clicks submit again.
 We want them to know that the error is fixed as soon as they have fixed it.
-In order to do that we must make a change to the html:
+In order to do that we must listen to the change event on the form:

 ```html
 <form @submit="${(e) => this.submit(e)}" @change="${(e) => this.formValueUpdated(e)}">